Carrot Cake Baked Oatmeal

 - 2 cups old fashioned rolled oats gluten-free if gluten intolerant

 - ½ teaspoon salt

-- 2 cups almond milk (or the milk of your choice)
+- 2 cups unsweetened almond milk or the milk of your choice

 - 1 large egg

-- (1) 8 ounce can crushed pineapple, very well drained (optional)
+- 8 ounces crushed pineapple very well drained

 - 1 teaspoon vanilla extract